What are the challenges of remote working?

 Long passwords of at least 12 characters, with a combination of upper and lower case, symbols and numbers are best.
 Avoid things like favourite TV shows or pets.
 Multi-factor authentication is advisable with a pin, facial or fingerprint scan in addition to a password.

-If you are concerned about the safety of your home workers’ data or feel your cybers security solutions could be improved, speak to a member of the CIS team today to find out how we can help.
+If you are concerned about the safety of your home workers’ data or feel your cyber security could be improved, speak to a member of the CIS team today to find out how we can help.